YoSlurP/TechBackend/README.md

 ## 📌 Notes

-- `middlewares/adminAuth.js` handles admin authentication based on JWT token.
+- `middlewares/adminAuth.js` handles admin authentication.
 - `middlewares/errorHandler.js` is a global error handler.
 - The connection is managed by `connection.js` using the `mysql2/promise` library.